The Intersection of Autism and ADHD in Women

 How do autism and ADHD symptoms differ in women compared to men?

 Women often present with subtler symptoms, focusing more on inattentiveness than hyperactivity.
-They also develop stronger social masking strategies, which can delay diagnosis and access to support.
+They also develop stronger social masking strategies, which can delay diagnosis.

 What should I do if I suspect I have autism or ADHD as a woman?